itdddjulius/Trakt_TV_v2/ESOF-docs/Report 1.md

 ### Software Development Process

-DuckieTV does not have any specifically defined Software Development Process, as the author explains,
+DuckieTV does not have any specifically defined Software Development Process, as the author explains in a [conversation](https://github.com/SchizoDuckie/DuckieTV/pull/565) with us,

 > Things aren’t prototyped, mostly not even sketched out but are just ideas or concepts that grow in our minds.